Battle of Gratangen

 The Battle of Gratangen occurred during the first Norwegian counter-attack in the Narvik Campaign.
-The Norwegian 6th Division gathered forces to push the Germans out of the Gratangen area and back towards Narvik.
+The Norwegian 6th Division gathered forces to push the Germans out of Gratangen Municipality and back towards the town of Narvik.
 The first attack failed disastrously when the Germans counter-attacked unprepared Norwegian forces, routing a battalion and blunting the first Norwegian advance.

 Background

 Gratangen was the site of some of the first battles between the German 3rd Mountain Division under Eduard Dietl and the Norwegian 6th Division under General Carl Gustav Fleischer after the German invasion of Norway on 9 April 1940.

-After initial German success in surprising and routing a battalion from Trøndelag, the tide turned and the German were pushed southwards in the direction of Narvik.
+After initial German success in surprising and routing a battalion from Trøndelag county, the tide turned and the German were pushed southwards in the direction of Narvik.

 German invasion and Norwegian counter-attacks

 Transported by ten destroyers from the Kriegsmarine, the German Task Force under command of General der Infanterie Eduard Dietl had occupied Narvik and the important military depots at Elvegårdsmoen in the early hours of 9 April 1940.
 Sinking the outdated Norwegian coastal defence ships HNoMS Norge and HNoMS Eidsvold with great loss of life and bluffing the Norwegian land forces into surrender.

 The Allies counter-attacked by sea and, in the two naval battles of Narvik, the Royal Navy sank all ten German destroyers.

 The approximately 2,900 shipwrecked German sailors were kitted out with captured Norwegian equipment from Elvegårdsmoen and employed as ground troops in support of Dietl's Gebirgsjäger.

 In the meantime, the Norwegians mobilised their forces under the leadership of General Carl Gustav Fleischer.

 The Norwegian plan for a counter-attack on the German bridgehead around Narvik was based on pushing towards Elvegårdsmoen and Bjerkvik through Salangsdalen over the hill Lapphaugen with II/IR15 (Second Battalion/Fifteenth Infantry Regiment) in a frontal attack with artillery support on the German forward positions on Lapphaugen.
 Lapphaugen was believed to be held in company strength.
 I/IR12 (First Battalion/Twelfth Infantry Regiment) was planned to advance on the German main positions in Gratangsbotn by a surprise march over difficult terrain over Fjordbotneidet.
 Alta Battalion (an Independent Infantry Battalion) was in divisional reserve but positioned to support I/IR12.